ThomasVan2/Package-Delivery-Application/README.md

 # Package-Delivery-Application

 ## Introduction ##
 This is a project to address a package delivery routing issue, which is similar to the traveling salesman problem but with certain limitations and prerequisites.
-To tackle this problem, I utilized the nearest neighbor algorithm, which has a time complexity of O(n).

 ### Description ###